arjunb277/Zephy_HCSR04_Device/Zephyr_Device_DEV/README.txt

 If the sensor is unable to sense or is absent the measurement will timeout.

-Time out values for HCSR0 is 1 sec and for HCSR1 it is 2 secs.
+Time out values for HCSR0 is 1 sec and for HCSR1 is 2 secs.

 The app calls sensor_sample_fetch first and then channel_get for the selected device.